Tax returns are filed on a calendar-year basis.

 Subject to certain exceptions, as detailed below, an individual who is a resident of Israel is required to file an annual tax return.
 Should a tax return be required, 30 April is the prescribed filing due date, subject to extensions.

-A resident taxpayer whose income consists solely of earnings from employment is generally not required to file a tax return where tax is withheld at source from one’s wages and at the prescribed levels from other specified sources (e.g. rent, dividends, interest, and capital gains) unless the taxpayer meets one of the following exceptions, in which case the individual would be required to file a tax return (detailed rules apply; certain further exceptions may also be applicable) (amounts for FY 2017 tax return):
+A resident taxpayer may not be required to file a tax return for 2019 where tax is withheld at source from one’s wages and at the prescribed levels from other specified sources (e.g. rent, dividends, interest, and capital gains) unless one of the following exceptions apply in which case the individual would be required to file a tax return (detailed rules apply; certain further exceptions may also be applicable):

 - Rental income.

 - Certain other income (detailed definitional rules apply).

 - Income from the sale of traded securities (turnover) exceeded ILS 2,538,000.